TylerCarrol/TylerCarrol/README.md

 I am a Full Stack Developer.

 ## Projects
-- See [my site](https://tylercarrol.github.io/Projects/) for a list of my current projects
+- See [here](https://tylercarrol.github.io/Projects/) for a list of my current projects

 ## Skills
 <div align="left">